cazala/coin-hive/README.md

-  --miner-url       URL of CoinHive's JavaScript miner, can be set to use a proxy --pool-host       A custom stratum pool host, it must be used in combination with --pool-port --pool-port       A custom stratum pool port, it must be used in combination with --pool-host
+  --miner-url       URL of CoinHive's JavaScript miner, can be set to use a proxy --pool-host       A custom stratum pool host, it must be used in combination with --pool-port --pool-port       A custom stratum pool port, it must be used in combination with --pool-host --pool-pass       A custom stratum pool password, if not provided the default one is 'x'
 ```

 ## API